-We study animal coloration and vision, especially anti-predator coloration, colour change, and applied aspects of animal vision.
+We study animal coloration and vision, especially anti-predator coloration, colour change, and human impacts on behaviour, coloration, and sensory ecology.

 This involves research on a wide range of animal groups in both the lab and field.
 We also work to develop new tools to study and quantify animal visual signals, especially with the use of digital image analysis.
 Our main aims are to understand:

 - animal coloration in terms of how the signals are perceived by the relevant observers

-- how the form and diversity of colour patterns and visual systems results from varied selection pressures (e.g. from different habitats)
+- how the form and diversity of colour patterns and visual systems results from varied selection pressures (e.g. from different habitats, predator search behaviour, receiver vision).

 - and to develop and implement methods to quantify animal colours and patterns objectively and from the perspective of the relevant observer’s vision